 See our Salkantay Trekking guide.

-15. Snorkelling with wild whales & dolphins in Reunion Island
+15. Snorkelling with wild whales & dolphins on Reunion Island

-See full list of fun things to do in Reunion Island.
+See our full list of fun things to do on Reunion Island.

-14. Hiking through Zhangjiajie to see the floating mountains of China that inspired the movie Avatar
+14. Hiking through Zhangjiajie to see the 'floating mountains' that inspired Avatar

-Zhangjiajie National Forest Park is located in the northwest of Hunan and is home to thousands of quartzite sandstone towers created over millions of years by erosion.
+Zhangjiajie National Forest Park, located in northwest Hunan, is home to thousands of towering quartzite sandstone pillars shaped by millions of years of erosion.

 See our Zhangjiajie hiking itinerary, which takes you to the best areas of the park.